What Brightening Ingredients Are Safe for Skin of Color? [Complete Guide]

 Safe brightening takes 8-12 weeks minimum.

-Mistake #4: Buying Unregulated Products
+Mistake #4: Buying Unverified Products

 Skin lightening products from unverified sellers may contain mercury, hydroquinone above safe levels, or steroids.